agent-world/aiwork-playground/README.md

 # 🎮 AI Work Playground

-Welcome to the **AI Work Playground** - an experimental repository designed for collaborative video coding using AI agents!
+Welcome to the **AI Work Playground** - an experimental repository designed for collaborative vibe coding using AI agents!
 This is your sandbox to explore, test, and push the boundaries of what's possible with AI-powered development.

 ## 🚀 What is AI Work Playground?